 There are numerous strategies nursing directors can use to lessen the likelihood of alarm fatigue.
 Here are the top three tips to help reduce alarm fatigue.

 - Go mobile with alarm alerts: Going mobile with alarm alerts is easy with the right intelligent software.
-This allows the software itself to “act as the first stage of triage by incorporating the facility’s pre-set priority levels and using built-in logic to pass along the highest level of alerts first.”
+This allows the software itself to perform triage and prioritize the highest level alerts first.

 Intelligent software also provides escalation for unacknowledged alerts and allows hospitals to maintain a full audit trail of every notification.